Thayer Home

 On Fortress West Point, The United States Military Academy was started by President Jefferson in 1802, to be devoted to teaching “the arts and sciences of warfare.”

-The entire academy was located on the plain, and it was used for activities like drill, mounted calvary maneuvers and an encampment site for summer training.
+The entire academy was located on the plain, and it was used for activities like drill, mounted cavalry maneuvers and an encampment site for summer training.

 It seems that quite a few Superintendents who lived here not only contributed to the space in this home, but made some great contributions to West Point Academy.
 Two examples of movers and shakers are listed below.

-Colonel Syvanous Thayer is considered to be the “father of the Military Academy.”
-He was the major force behind upgrading “academic standards, instilled military discipline and emphasized honorable conduct.
-Aware of our young nation’s need for engineers, Thayer made civil engineering the foundation of the curriculum.”
+Colonel Thayer is considered to be the “father of the Military Academy.”
+He was responsible for the improvement of academic standards, enforced military discipline and promoted honorable conduct.
+Aware of our young nation’s need for engineers, Thayer made civil engineering “the foundation of the curriculum.”

-After World War 1, Lieutenant General Douglas MacArthur and his family lived here.
-Superintendent Douglas MacArthur pushed for both a strong physical education program and intramural athletic programs due to the intense physical demands of modern warfare.
+After World War I, Lieutenant General Douglas MacArthur and his family lived here.
+He pushed for both a strong physical education program and intramural athletic programs due to the intense physical demands of modern warfare.

 Building 100 was a much loved temporary home for many Superintendents and their families.
 It would be easy to become attached to this gorgeous home as a spirit for a variety of reasons.